Making this Recipe? Don't forget to snap a beauty shot, share it on Instagram and tag/mention @taste.of.good

 - 2 lbs Chicken Drumsticks, I like bone in for the flavor and health benefits

-- 4 Yukon Gold Potatoes (Optional), Cut into bite sized pieces
+- 4 Yukon Gold Potatoes (Optional), (Can be omitted-see notes) Cut into bite sized pieces

 - 1 Tbsp Italian Flat-leaf Parsley, Rough chopped